Japanese otter

 The Japanese otter (ニホンカワウソ(日本川獺, Nihon-kawauso) (Lutra nippon) or Japanese river otter is an extinct species of otter formerly widespread in Japan.

-Dating back to the 1880s, it was even seen in Tokyo.
-The population suddenly shrank in the 1930s, and the mammal nearly vanished.
-Since then, it has only been spotted several times, in 1964 in the Seto Inland Sea, and in the Uwa Sea in 1972 and 1973.
+Dating back to the 1880s, it was once even seen in Tokyo.
+The population suddenly shrank in the 1930s and nearly vanished.
+Since then, it has only been spotted in 1964 in the Seto Inland Sea, and in the Uwa Sea in 1972 and 1973.
 The last official sighting was in the southern part of Kōchi Prefecture in 1979, when it was photographed in the mouth of the Shinjo River in Susaki.
 It was subsequently classified as a "Critically Endangered" species on the Japanese Red List.
 On August 28, 2012, the Japanese otter was officially declared extinct by the Ministry of the Environment.
 It is the official animal symbol of Ehime Prefecture.